-The castle is actually divided into three parts.
-Where three families once lived.
-Today, a count and countess still live in a part of the castle.
-As it is private property, you can not visit everything.
-However, there are guided tours to the main rooms.
+The castle is divided into three parts.
+As three families once lived here.
+Today, a count and countess still live in a section of the castle.
+Eltz Castle is private property, and not all sections can be visited.
+However, there are guided tours to some of the most interesting rooms.

 Eltz Castle is located on a rock in the middle of a valley.
 The rock itself is about 70 meters high.
-It is relatively steep, which made the castle extra difficult to attack.
-The river Elzbach flows around it.
-The castle is more than 850 years old.
-The special feature of the castle is that it survived all wars.
+It is relatively steep, which made the castle exceptionally difficult to attack.
+The Elzbach river flows around it.
+The uniqueness of the castle is that it endured all wars.
 As a result of which the architecture has remained the same.
-Which is very special in Western Europe.
+Which is quite unique in Western Europe.
 These are the best attractions of Eltz Castle.

 The bridge to the castle is a popular photo and video stop.
-And really, because you can take perfect photos here.
+You can take perfect photos from this point.
 When you walk up you can see the bridge from afar.
 The cobble stones on the bridge are very smooth.
 It is good to stop for a moment to take photos.

 The Rübenach House dates from 1472.
 It is finished in a late Gothic style, which makes it very striking.
 The entrance is now the Armoury.

-The Armoury is remarkably large.
-Here you will find numerous weapons from different decades.
+The Armoury is remarkably large, and has numerous weapons from different decades.
 These have been used to protect the castle.
-Think of stabbing weapons, but also percussion weapons and rifles from the 14th to the 17th century.
+Weapons used for stabbing, but also percussion weapons and rifles dating back to the 14th to the 17th century.
 Some objects were for decoration.
 The castle claims to have the oldest cannons in the world.

-The Rübenacher bedchamber has a Burgundian appearance.
+The Rübenacher Bed Chamber has a Burgundian appearance.
 Especially through the murals.
-Note the Gothic chapel and the colorful stained glass windows.
+Take note of the Gothic chapel and the colourful stained glass windows.
 The celestial scenery is beautiful, which is why it was also called the bedroom.

 The Knights Hall was like a living room for all the residents.
 As three different families lived in their part of the castle, it was the Knights Hall where they gathered for festivities and discussions.
 With a heavy oak ceiling and friezes from the 16th century.
 Here you also see various suits of knights, hence the name.